moznion/riktoken/README.md

 The library will search for `.tiktoken` files in the given directory as a parameter `tiktoken_base_dir` (default is `ENV[TIKTOKEN_BASE_DIR] || #{ENV['HOME']}/.riktoken/`).

-**NOTE: If no `.tiktoken` file is found, the library will raise an error on loading; it does not fall back to built-in encodings and/or downloads the file automatically. i.e. the user must guarantee that the `.tiktoken` files are available in the specified directory.**
+**NOTE: If no `.tiktoken` file is found, the library will raise an error on loading; it does not fall back to built-in encodings and/or downloads the file automatically to avoid potential performance degration. i.e. the user must guarantee that the `.tiktoken` files are available in the specified directory.**

 ### Synopsis